SirEOF/nodeCrypto/README.md

 ### Install and run ###
 `git clone https://github.com/atmoner/nodeCrypto.git`
 `cd nodeCrypto && npm install`

-You must edit first variable in `index.js`
+`cd sources && npm install`
+`cd .. && npm start`

-Once your configuration is complete, you can start the ransomware.
+Once your configuration is complete, run compile!

-`node index.js`
+You can start the ransomware.

+`cd sources && ./output`

 The files at the root of the web server will encrypt and send to the server.